architech-boards/documentation-template/source/eclipse.rst

 .. image:: _static/tcf2.jpg

-* Then press *Finish*.
+* Press *Finish*.

 * Use the drop-down menu now in the *Connection* field and pick the IP Address you entered earlier.

 * Enter the absolute path on the target into which you want to deploy the application.
-Use the *Browse* button near *Remote Absolute File Path for C/C++Application:* field.
+Use *Browse* button near *Remote Absolute File Path for C/C++Application:* field.
 No password is needed.

 .. image:: _static/remotepath.png